schlumpfling42/nnsfw/README.md

 [Persistence](nnsfw/src/test/java/net/nnwsf/persistence/TestPersistenceManager.java)

 ## Performance Test
 It's a little early to really talk about performance, but it's good to start early.

-The example project contains a [simple JMeter test case](example/jmeter-test.jmx) to runs the 4 basic HTTP requests the framework supports PUT, POST, GET and DELETE.
+The example project contains a [simple JMeter test case](example/jmeter-test.jmx) thatw runs the 4 basic HTTP requests the framework supports PUT, POST, GET and DELETE.
 The test runs several of these operations with 20 parallel threads.

-On an 8 core machine the server is able to more than 10 requests per second on requests doing a lookup and write operation, more than 20 requests per second on a simple write and more then 100 requests per second on a read operation.
-Memory consumption is quite high, but the GC seems to be able to clean up very nicely.
+On an 8 core machine the server is able to
+- more than 10 requests per second on requests doing a lookup and write operation,
+- more than 20 requests per second on a simple write and
+- more then 100 requests per second on a read operation.
+Memory consumption is quite high during the test, but the GC seems to be able to clean up very nicely.

-The response times are quite good the median is less than 150ms and the 99% is less than 450ms.
+The response times are quite good
+- median is less than 150ms and
+- 99% is less than 450ms.

 Running the garbage collector after the test, the heap size dropped to about 70 MByte.